ChristofSchwarz/qs_ext_reloadreplace/README.md

-# Qlik Sense Extension to Reload and Replace a published app
+# Qlik Sense Extension: Reload and Replace a published app

 Simple extension, that
  * allows a developer to refresh an already published app with a new design from a copy of this app (standard process)